MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/trigger-approval.md

 ## Task 3 - Creating a new Machine Request

-Now that a cloud flow trigger has been defined for the **Machine Order** table, peform these steps to create a new Machine request that will trigger an approval workflow.
+Now that a cloud flow trigger has been defined for the **Machine Order** table, perform these steps to create a new Machine request that will trigger an approval workflow.

 1. Select **Apps** and select the **Machine Ordering App**